vuejs/docs/src/guide/migration/render-function-api.md

 ### 3.x Syntax

 In 3.x, with VNodes being context-free, we can no longer use a string ID to implicitly lookup registered components.
-Instead, we need to use an imported API:
+Instead, we need to use an imported `resolveComponent` method:

 ```js
 // 3.x